ernestoK-2000/3-column-preview-card-component-main/README.md

   overflow: hidden;
 }
 ```
-Appart of that the rest of the design was pretty straight forward with flexbox and basic CSS animation on hover for the button.
+Apart of that the rest of the design was pretty straight forward with flexbox and basic CSS animation on hover for the button.

 ### Continued development